 The playground got gated off and only a few people were allowed inside.
 We went from playing on it ourselves to watching other people play on it.
 If anything, they’ve doubled down on controlling the EU with the new trilogy and the brand new canon.

 There’s nothing wrong with this.
 It’s Lucas’ right to control his creation.
 And many of the stories told in the EU are imaginative and powerful.
+More like watching TV than playing on the playground—not what I wanted but still good stories.
 If I wanted to keep playing on that playground, I could have done the work to earn my right to get through the gate.

 And no one is stopping me from imagining whatever I want in my own head.